vectordotdev/vector/website/guides/integrate/sinks/aws_cloudwatch_metrics.md

 having your metrics pipeline fall on it's face during an outage, or even worse, disrupt more important services!

 Fear not!
-In this guide we'll show you how to send send metrics to AWS Cloudwatch and build a metrics pipeline that will be the backbone of your observability strategy.
+In this guide we'll show you how to send send metrics to [AWS Cloudwatch][urls.aws_cloudwatch] and build a metrics pipeline that will be the backbone of your observability strategy.